okkirikomi/advent-2021/README.md

 * Better than naive algorithms when needed.
 * Try to optimize cache access.
 * Avoid as much C++ Standard Library or trendy paradigms as possible.
-* Write readable and maintainable code.
+* Readable and maintainable code.
 * Keep it simple.

 Sure, this doesn't change much for the small size of these problems.
-Still this is usually about 2-4x faster than other C or C++ solutions available simply by avoiding multiple allocations when growing vectors or smarter I/O.
+Still this is at least 2-4x faster than other C or C++ solutions available simply by avoiding multiple allocations when growing vectors or smarter I/O. Many of these problems spend most of their time in the syscall to read the input file on disk.

 Tested on a Linux machine with GCC 7.5.0.
 Should work on anything POSIX with a compiler supporting C++11.
 Or at least with minimal plumbing.